magv/fuchsia.cpp/README.md

 The previous version can be found at [1].

 When compiled *Fuchsia* becomes a single executable.
 See the manual below for its usage.
 Also see the manual for the previous version at [2] for a discussion of the algorithms used.
+A precompiled and statically linked version of this executable can be found in the releases section on Github.

 * [1] https://github.com/gituliar/fuchsia/
 * [2] https://arxiv.org/abs/1701.04269